erosky/CAESAR-microphysics/README.md

 fixed.hvps = [1425… ];

-Fixed size ranges are size bins that always use the data from one specific probe, under any circumstance.
+- Fixed size ranges are size bins that always use the data from one specific probe, under any circumstance.-

-Crossover regions are size bins that will use a combination of values from two probes that overlap in that size range.
+- Crossover regions are size bins that will use a combination of values from two probes that overlap in that size range.

+### Crossover regions:

 (transition.m) If both probes have non-zero values for over half of the crossover region: